pfekin/attention-driven-transformers/README.md

 This repository introduces **Sparse-Layered Transformers (SLTs)** — forecasting models in which **a single top attention layer drives multiple lightweight linear–activation projection blocks**.

-The approach generalizes the 2025 [*Summation-Based Transformers* (TechRxiv)](https://doi.org/10.36227/techrxiv.175790522.25734653/v2) **research and [accompanying code](https://github.com/pfekin/summation-based-transformers)**:
+The approach generalizes the 2025 [*Summation-Based Transformers* (TechRxiv)](https://doi.org/10.36227/techrxiv.175790522.25734653/v2) research and [accompanying code](https://github.com/pfekin/summation-based-transformers):

-> **Simpler projection layers guided by attention** — attention as the global driver rather than the repeated mechanism.
+> Simpler projection layers guided by attention — attention as the global driver rather than the repeated mechanism.

-Applied to time-series forecasting, SLTs achieve **higher accuracy and faster inference** than full-attention models such as PatchTST, while using fewer parameters and lower memory.
+Applied to time-series forecasting, SLTs achieve higher accuracy and faster inference than full-attention models such as PatchTST, while using fewer parameters and lower memory.

 ## Architecture Summary